Bakery Style Banana Bread Muffins

 How to create bakery style high domed muffin tops

 Bakery style muffins are known for their domed tops.
 Plus who doesn’t love them?
 I used a few techniques to help “lift” these muffins so they would have domed tops.

 Let the batter rest for 15 minutes after it’s mixed and before you scoop it into the muffin pan.
 During the resting period, starch molecules in the flour are absorbing the liquid in the batter, causing them to swell and giving the batter a thicker consistency (ref the kitchen whisper)

 Our 15 minute rest is just a quick rest.
-You can also cover and refrigerate the dough for 1 hour or overnight before scooping into the pan.
+You can also cover and refrigerate the dough for 1 hour before scooping into the pan.
 The longer the batter has to rest, the thicker the batter will become.